tomcrick/IrreproducibleTopTips/ITT.md

 > By following our tips, you
-can ensure that if you work is wrong, nobody will be able to check it;
+can ensure that if your work is wrong, nobody will be able to check it;
 if it is correct, you can make everyone else do disproportionately more work than you to build upon it.
 In either case you are the beneficiary.